liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed support for filterFindBy generation or InlinePermissionUtil usage for tables which primary key type is not long
+### Removed Support for filterFindBy Generation or InlinePermissionUtil Usage for Tables When the Primary Key Type Is Not long
 - **Date:** 2015-Jul-21
 - **JIRA Ticket:** LPS-54590

 #### What changed?

-Removed ServiceBuilder and inline permission filter support other than long primary key types.
+ServiceBuilder and inline permission filter support has been removed for non-`long` primary key types.

 #### Who is affected?

-This is affecting the code that is using integer, float, double, boolean, short type primary keys at service.xml with inline permissions.
+This affects code that is using `int`, `float`, `double`, `boolean`, or `short` type primary keys in the `service.xml` with inline permissions.

 #### How should I update my code?

-Change primary key to be long
+You should change the primary key type to `long`.

 #### Why was this change made?

-Inline permission was using join between two different data types and that caused significant performance degradation with filterFindBy queries.
+Inline permissioning was using the `join` method between two different data types and that caused significant performance degradation with `filterFindBy` queries.

 ---------------------------------------